-Not as large but still sizeable, the F3 is friendly to children and other animals.
-They make a great companion for long walks with a walking jacket or cuddling on the couch to watch tv.
+Not as large but still sizable, the F3 is friendly to children and other animals.
+They make a great companion for long walks with a walking jacket or cuddling on the couch to watch TV.

 After the third generation, the other Savannah cat generations seem to maintain about the same size and still keep that acute mind and curiosity.